notasausage/pi-hole-unbound-wireguard/README.md

 While I won't have time to troubleshoot other setups, I'm sharing what I had to work with here.
 For this setup, I currently use:

-- Raspberry Pi 3 Model B Plus Rev 1.3
+- Raspberry Pi 4 Model B (with 4GB of RAM)
-- Raspbian 10 Buster Lite
+- Raspberry Pi OS Lite (latest version)
-- 16GB MicroSD card (4GB might be enough, but I'd stick with at least 8GB)
+- 64GB MicroSD card (4GB might be enough, but I'd stick with at least 8GB), in this case a SanDisk Ultra MicroSD XC
-- Mac running macOS Catalina (for prepping, backing up, and restoring the SD card)
+- Mac running macOS (for prepping, backing up, and restoring the SD card)
 - The free [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/) app for macOS
 - USB SD card reader (I use this simple [Anker 2-in-1 card reader](https://amzn.to/2OaNBd1))
-- Keyboard (and optional mouse) for initial Raspberry Pi setup (I used my wife's [Apple Magic Keyboard connected via a USB Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
+- Keyboard (and optional mouse) for initial Raspberry Pi setup (it's possible to use an [Apple Magic Keyboard connected via a USB Lightning cable](https://www.reddit.com/r/mac/comments/6m3rpm/question_possible_to_use_magic_keyboard_2_without/))
-- HDMI cable and monitor for initial Raspberry Pi setup (I hooked mine to a TV)
+- HDMI cable and monitor/TV for initial Raspberry Pi setup
-- Apple Time Capsule router (connected directly to a cable modem, acting as a DHCP server)
+- Wireless/wired router (with the option to open ports) such as the Eero 6 Pro

 **Note**: I originally used a cheap wireless mouse that has its own USB Bluetooth dongle, but had errors when booting my Raspberry Pi with it attached.
 After some research, it seems this may conflict with the Pi's onboard Bluetooth chip, and it was causing issues (dhcpcd was throwing errors as well).
 During my most recent install from scratch, I removed it completely and everything went smoothly.
-I don't think you really need a mouse at all if you're running Raspbian Lite anyway...
+I don't think you really need a mouse at all if you're running OS Lite...

-That said, this process should work on any Raspberry Pi 2 v1.2 and above, and there are Windows/Linux tools to handle the SD card management.
+That said, this process should work on any Raspberry Pi 3 and above, and there are Windows/Linux tools to handle the SD card management.

-## Installing Raspbian on the Raspberry Pi
+## Installing Raspberry Pi OS on the Raspberry Pi

-There are many operating systems available to run on the Raspberry Pi, but we'll be using the latest version of Raspbian for this tutorial.
-There are also several different ways to install Raspbian on your Raspberry Pi, including the official [Raspberry Pi Imager](https://www.raspberrypi.org/documentation/installation/installing-images) and N00BS (New Out Of the Box Software), an easy operating system installer that allows you to erase your Raspberry Pi's SD card and start from scratch quickly, which is great when you're experimenting with your new device.
+There are many operating systems available to run on the Raspberry Pi, but we'll be using the latest version of Raspberry Pi OS for this tutorial.
+There are also several different ways to install Raspberry Pi OS on your Raspberry Pi, though the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is the most often used.
+N00BS (New Out Of the Box Software) is still available if you look hard enough, but not recommended.

-**Note:** After a power outage, my Raspberry Pi wouldn't boot properly so I tried formatting and restoring the SD card to no avail.
-I also couldn't get my Pi to boot with a fresh copy of N00BS for some reason, so I switched to using the Raspberry Pi Imager, which worked perfectly.

-### Installing Raspbian with Raspberry Pi Imager
+### Installing Raspberry Pi OS with Raspberry Pi Imager

 This is the simplest way to get Raspbian installed on your Raspberry Pi.
-[Official installation instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) are available from the Raspberry Pi website.
+[Official installation instructions](https://www.raspberrypi.com/documentation/computers/getting-started.html#raspberry-pi-imager) are available from the Raspberry Pi website.

 #### Step 1: Download Raspberry Pi Imager

-From the [official Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/), download Raspberry Pi Imager for your OS (Windows, macOS, and Ubuntu apps are available).
+From the [official Raspberry Pi Downloads page](https://www.raspberrypi.com/software/), download Raspberry Pi Imager for your OS (Windows, macOS, and Ubuntu apps are available).

 #### Step 2: Write the Image to Your SD Card

 Next, open the Raspberry Pi Imager app and insert the microSD card into your computer. then choose an operating system to install.
-We'll stick with Raspbian Lite for a headless Raspberry Pi in this case (you'll want the 64-bit version if you're using a Raspberry Pi 3, 4, or 400).
+We'll stick with Raspberry Pi OS Lite for a headless Raspberry Pi in this case (you'll want the 64-bit version if you're using a Raspberry Pi 3, 4, or 400).
 Then choose your microSD card from the second button's modal, at which point the **WRITE** button will be available.

 ![Raspberry Pi Imager](screenshots/raspberry-pi-imager.png)